 Once you obtain your pilots license, you have it forever.
 There are some requirements however that need to be done in order to keep flying.
 One of those requirements is the Biennial Flight Review, and I was able to get it done in just the nick of time.

 Over the last 6-7 months, since writing about why to buy an airplane.
-My friend and I have made it a reality and are flying back from Cadillac, Michigan this week to Portland, Oregon with OUR new (47 year old) airplane that we just bought!
+My airplane partner and I have made it a reality and are flying back from Cadillac, Michigan this week to Portland, Oregon with OUR new (47-year-old) airplane that we just bought!

 Evan and I have been trying to line up a flight together for a while, so when I had an opening to go flying this Saturday, I hit him up and we decided on going flying following the train lines.
 Since Evan is a big fan of trains and planes, he chose to have us […]

 This week, I had the pleasure of flying Josh and his sister Meredith around downtown Portland.
 Josh is looking to get his pilots license over in North Carolina in the upcoming future, so it was great to be able to get him up in the cockpit and show him what it is like to fly […]